zNaLa/docs/docs/FAQ-doc2.md

 - **Example:** `!volume 80`

 ### Can I make custom commands for Rythm?
 No, we do not allow custom commands/aliases.
-You can check any alias avaiable by doing `!aliases` However, you can suggest any aliases that you can think of in the `#rythm-suggestions` channel on the [Rythm Bot Discord server](https://rythmbot.co/support).
+You can check any alias available by doing `!aliases`.
+However, you can suggest any aliases that you can think of in the `#rythm-suggestions` channel on the [Rythm Bot Discord server](https://rythmbot.co/support).

 ### Can Rythm play 24/7 Music?